slangenbach/udacity-de-nanodegree/capstone/README.md

 they usually come in large quantities at fast speeds, we use AWS [Kinesis](https://aws.amazon.com/kinesis/data-firehose) to ingest tweet data into [S3](https://aws.amazon.com/s3) before we finally stage it into [Redshift](https://aws.amazon.com/redshift).
 Note that static datasets mentioned above are also transferred to S3 before they are loaded into Redshift.
-Using the aforementionend AWS toolstack to process data is convienient in our case, since it can scale to large amounts of data/users easily and is fully managed.
+Using the aforementioned AWS toolstack to process data is convenient in our case, since it can scale to large amounts of data/users easily and is fully managed.
 Since we do not want to run individual scripts to manually populate our data source, we use [Airflow](https://airflow.apache.org/) to create tables in Redshift, stage data and derive fact and dimension tables (c.f. `airflow/capstone_dag.py`).